 Zion National Park is in the southwestern part of Utah, smooshed between the Mojave Desert, the Great Basin National Park, and the Colorado Plateau.
 The nearest town is Springdale, located at the southern entrance to the park.
 Although it’s a small town, you’ll find plenty of accommodation options, restaurants, bars and shopping.

 At 163 miles from Las Vegas, Nevada, and 307 miles from Salt Lake City, Utah, Zion is an easy addition to any Southwest National Park adventure.
-From the park, you can continue on 86 miles to Bryce Canyon National Park, 126 miles to the North Rim of the Grand Canyon, or 175 miles to the entrance of Capitol Reef National Park.
+From the park, you can continue on 86 miles to Bryce Canyon National Park, 126 miles to the North Rim of the Grand Canyon, 175 miles to the entrance of Capitol Reef National Park, or if you’re really up for a drive, 340 miles to Arches National Park.

 Driving From Las Vegas to Zion National Park

-Zion is an easy 163 miles from Las Vegas, Nevada.
+Planning a trip to Las Vegas?
+Zion is an easy 163 miles from Sin City.
 Simply get onto Interstate 15 North to exit 16.
 Take a Right on State Route 9 East for 33 miles.
 Another Right to stay on State Route 9 East in La Verkin, Utah for a further 20 miles.
 The Zion National Park Visitor’s Center will be on your right.

 Zion National Park Weather